friggingee/fbit_berecordlist/README.md

         'tx_yourext_domain_model_name' => true,
         'tx_yourext_domain_model_name2' => [
             'allowedRecordTypes' => [
-                '(integer value of allowed record type, see the table's TCA type column configuration and items)' ],
+                '(integer value of allowed record type, see the table\'s TCA type column configuration and items)' ],
             'displayFields' => [
                 // Items in this array will override any preset displayFields (either set by TCA or field selection